 MAMA: Ah, barren means infertile, can’t produce anything – nothing will grow there.
 So how the heck is moss growing on glaciers?

-LEELA: Well, that’s what glaciologist – (as in scientist who study glaciers, get it?) – are still trying to figure out.
+LEELA: Well, that’s what glaciologist – as in scientists who study glaciers, get it? – are still trying to figure out.

 First of all, they have no roots – they’re not attached to anything – they just rest on the ice.